-It’s been sixteen years since we saw the first Derek Jeter baseball card.
+It’s been more than 20 years since we saw the first Derek Jeter baseball card.
 A confluence of factors relating to the player–and the man–make his rookie cards nothing to sneeze at.

 When it comes to talking about the most popular baseball players of all time, certain names always come into the conversation for card collectors.
 For many who watched him in his prime, Mickey Mantle remains the gold standard–especially for Yankee fans.
 Even today, Mantle cards command higher prices than virtually all post-World War II players.

 Baseball cards are more common these days, with more issues available and collectors owning various elite rookie cards.
 Still, there is one athlete who came onto the scene just before the explosion of high dollar one-of-one rookie cards.
 Derek Jeter is that player and he’s following in the Yankee tradition of popularity for both the public and the card collecting community.

 Jeter holds a special place for many card collectors and they haven’t been shy about investing in his cards.
 His situation has been one of the last “perfect storms” for collectors.
 Since his first mainstream cards showed up in 1993, just before the expanson of brands, there remain relative few quality Jeter rookie cards on the market and most all are attainable.
 There is no ultra high-end Jeter rookie autograph patch card.

 Jeter’s popularity is enhanced by the fact that he has played his entire career in New York and will play his last game for the Yankees in late September of 2014.
 His career is untainted by scandal and he carries the same type of princely persona of a Joe DiMaggio, though not quite as mysterious.